 Working as a Postal Inspector

-The U.S. Postal Inspection Service is responsible for protecting the Postal Service and securing the national’s mail system.
+The U.S. Postal Inspection Service is responsible for protecting the Postal Service and securing the nation’s mail system.
 Postal inspectors are federal law enforcement agents and authorized criminal investigators in any matter involving the security of the U.S. Postal Service.
 They perform investigative and security-related duties to ensure that the U.S. postal system remains safe and can be trusted by the public.

 Job Description: A Day in the Life of a Postal Inspector

 Postal inspectors investigate any suspicious activity involving the violation of postal-related laws.
 They may execute search warrants, collect evidence, prepare court reports and testify in court trials.
 They may also work in labs with forensic specialists to help filter potentially dangerous articles of mail.